 Last season, when I decided to upgrade, I was ready to have a more detailed gadget with a faster processor, more accurate readings and, yes, updated GPS maps of my boating region.

-After shopping the shows and speaking to company representatives, I strongly suggest that fellow boat owners do the same this season, and discover firsthand the reasons why they need to upgrade.
+After shopping the shows and speaking to company representatives, I strongly suggest that fellow boat owners do the same to discover firsthand the reasons why they need to upgrade.

 5 Serious Reasons to Upgrade Your Boat Electronics This Season